 In early 2017 Apollo Education, the owner of the University of Phoenix for profit college chain, was taken private by Apollo Global Management a (then unrelated) large private equity manager.
-While University of Phoenix enrollment has fallen sharply from its 2010 peak, the chain still enrolled 171,000 students this year, the Associated Press reported.23 associates and bachelor's degree, and health information/medical records technology associates degree programs, failed the US Department of Education's Gainful Employment standards in 2015, the most recent year available - standards that measure whether graduates earn enough money to pay down their federal student loans.28
+While University of Phoenix enrollment has fallen sharply from its 2010 peak, the chain still enrolled 171,000 students this year, the Associated Press reported.

-Based on federal data, graduation rates at University of Phoenix campuses are dismally low - from 17% at the University of Phoenix campus in San Jose, California24 to 8.4% in Boston25 to 7.4% in Arlington, Virginia.26 These compare to national average graduation rate of 41.9% for all colleges and universities.27
+Based on federal data, graduation rates at University of Phoenix campuses are dismally low - from 17% at the University of Phoenix campus in San Jose, California to 8.4% in Boston to 7.4% in Arlington, Virginia.
+These compare to national average graduation rate of 41.9% for all colleges and universities.
+These compares to national average graduation rate of 41.9% for all colleges and universities.